 There will always be a need for skilled professionals who can respond to emergency situations, making this a stable career with good job prospects.

 Part Six Continuing Education Requirements for EMTs

-EMT certification needs to be renewed every two years.
-National certification can be renewed by taking the cognitive examination or through the completion of 40 hours of continuing education classes, though each state may also have additional requirements for licensure.
+EMTs must renew their certification every two years.
+You can renew the national certification by taking the cognitive exam or by completing 40 hours of continuing education classes.
+Keep in mind that each state may have additional licensure requirements.

 Part Seven Where Can I Learn More About Becoming an EMT?

-EMT services are part of the nation’s Emergency Medical Services (EMS) system, which provides emergency medical care through both public and private agencies and organizations, trauma systems, rehabilitation facilities, volunteer networks, and more.
+EMT services are part of the nation’s Emergency Medical Services (EMS) system.
+The EMS provides emergency medical care through public and private organizations, trauma systems, rehabilitation facilities, volunteer networks, and more.